Why grid demand forecasts fail during extreme weather

 The ISO baselines published by grid operators have the same problem.
 They are tuned to minimize average error across all hours, which means they sacrifice tail accuracy for overall MAPE.
 That is a reasonable choice for a system operator reporting an aggregate metric.
 It is a bad outcome for a trader or operations team that needs to know what demand will be during the 50 hardest hours of the year.

 Deep learning architectures handle this differently.
-In our benchmarking study (arXiv:2602.21415), the models that performed best during extreme weather were the ones that ingested raw weather covariates — not just temperature, but humidity, wind speed, solar irradiance, and dew point.
-These models learn the nonlinear interactions automatically.
-They do not need a meteorologist to hand-engineer a “cooling degree day” feature.
-The architecture itself discovers that 90 degrees with 80% humidity produces a different load shape than 90 degrees with 30% humidity.
+In our benchmarking study (arXiv:2601.01410), the models that performed best during extreme weather were the ones that worked with richer atmospheric inputs and learned the nonlinear interactions automatically, without a meteorologist hand-engineering features.
+The model itself learns that high-temperature, high-humidity hours produce a different load shape than the same temperature in dry air.

 This is the core point: if you evaluate a forecast on average MAPE alone, you miss the distribution of errors.
 A forecast with 2% average MAPE and 3% tail MAPE is fundamentally more useful than one with 2% average MAPE and 10% tail MAPE, even though the headline number looks similar.
 The hours when forecasts fail are the hours when getting them right has the highest economic value.

 We designed Gramm to optimize for exactly this.
-The training pipeline overweights extreme weather hours.
-The weather data ingestion runs at sub-hourly frequency to catch rapid changes.
-And the accuracy page breaks out performance by condition, not just as a single aggregate number.
+Tail-risk hours carry more weight in our training and evaluation than they would in a vendor optimizing only for headline MAPE.
+The accuracy page breaks performance out by condition, not just as a single aggregate number.

 Normal-weather forecasting is a solved problem.
 Extreme-weather forecasting is where the value is, and where deep learning actually earns its complexity budget.